Dikko affair: The kidnapping

-Mossad sources across Europe failed to locate Dikko.
-However, Mossad Director-General Nahum Admoni decided that Dikko was probably in London, which had become a haven for Nigerian exiles critical of the new regime.
-Mossad field officers (katsas), accompanied by Nigerian security service agents led by ex-Nigerian Army Major Mohammed Yusufu, traveled to London.
-The Nigerian team rented an apartment on Cromwell Road and posed as refugees from the new regime.
-The Mossad agents rented rooms in hotels catering to tourists from Africa, and posed as anti-apartheid activists.
-Working separately, the two teams moved among the Nigerian expat community in London, gradually narrowing their search to West London, to the area around Hyde Park, where many wealthy Nigerian exiles lived.
-They combed the electoral registers freely available in the area's town halls, but found no trace of Dikko.
+Nigerian security service agents led by ex-Nigerian Army Major Mohammed Yusufu, traveled to London.
+Alexander Barak, an alleged former Israeli Mossad agent, was hired to lead the team.
+The team rented an apartment on Cromwell Road and posed as refugees from the new regime.

-On 30 June 1984, a Mossad agent driving down Queensway, in Bayswater, spotted Dikko.
-He parked his car and then tailed Dikko on foot to his house in Porchester Terrace.
-Admoni was immediately informed, and ordered surveillance on the house.
-From then on, the house was constantly watched, while the Nigerians, using their London high commission as a base, prepared a kidnapping operation.
-Meanwhile, Mossad recruited Levi-Arie Shapiro, an Israeli doctor who was a consultant anesthetist and director of the intensive care unit at HaSharon Hospital.
+On 30 June 1984, Dikko was spotted and followed on foot to his house in Porchester Terrace.
+The house was kept under constant surveillance, while the Nigerians, using their London high commission as a base, prepared a kidnapping operation.
+Levi-Arie Shapiro, an Israeli doctor who was a consultant anesthetist and director of the intensive care unit at HaSharon Hospital, was recruited.
 He was to fly to London and participate in the operation.
 Shapiro's job would be to drug Dikko, and insert an endotracheal tube to keep him from choking on his own vomit while being transported in a crate.